yurisimoes/login/README.md

-# login
+# About
-Project made with C# using ASP.NET core and OpenIddict
+This project has the intent to improve knowledge by showing how to make a login using ASP.NET core.